 Artificial Grass Is Bad For The Environment

 It’s an age thing, the need for artificial grass.
 As I grow older and less well I envisaged plastic grass as no less essential than a Stannah stairlift.
 There comes a time in the life of all old gardeners, when you have hang up your dibber for the last time.
 However, no plastic grass for me because the stuff is far worse than supermarket plastic bags; artificial grass is bad for the environment.
 Our gardens cover about 2% of land in the UK.
 They are the last reserve of hedgehogs and much wildlife.
+And who plants trees in artificial grass?

 Because my headline has a negative tone, I want to consider whether there are any positives.
 Well, artificial grass is better than a concrete patio because it allows rain to penetrate into the soil.
 It is also better than an over manicured lawn, which is often a male thing.
 This would be where you cut the grass at least once per week and add chemicals.
 These would include artificial fertiliser, most of which is made from oil.
-The weeds will be killed using a herbicide, which often poisons the soil beneath.
+The weeds will be killed using a herbicide, which often poisons the worms beneath.
 Lawn lovers can also develop certain manias whereapon they lie in bed at night convinced that the lawn is under attack.
 Rabbits, voles, pigeons, cats, dogs and hedgehogs become the enemy.
 Many wives also fear placing washing on the lawn, or even a seat.
 Artificial grass can resolve these issues.

 Artificial grass may well help the male gardener overcome another serious mental health issue.
 It is called chronic squarrosus psychosis, otherwise known as a morbid fear of moss.
 If this feathery plant is seen in the lawn it can bring on serious hand wringing, sleep deprivation and even a withdrawal from all sexual activity.
 Artificial grass might well be an antidote to this condition.
 Alternatively, many women might see the condition as relatively mild and the symptoms conducive to marital bliss.